NVIDIA-Digital-Bio/ReaSyn/README.md

 Copyright @ 2025, NVIDIA Corporation.
 All rights reserved.<br>
 The source code is made available under Apache-2.0.<br>
 The model weights are made available under the [NVIDIA Open Model License](https://www.nvidia.com/en-us/agreements/enterprise-software/nvidia-open-model-license/).

+## Contributing
+This project is currently not accepting external contributions.

 ## Citation
 If you find this repository and our paper useful, we kindly request to cite our work.